Nico-GP/Sales_Predictions/README.md

 # Sales_Predictions

-## This project is about a sales projection of a fictitious food production company
+## This project is about a sales projection of a fictitious food production company.

 ### Work done includes:
 * Data Cleaning